PINE BUSH CENTRAL SCHOOL DISTRICT

 - engages in any behavior that causes instruction, discipline, or learning to be interrupted;

-- by not adequately preparing for class, disrupts, postpones or otherwise interrupts the instruction and learning that is going on in the classroom.
+- by not adequately preparing for class, disrupts, postpones or otherwise interrupts the instruction and learning that is going on in the classroom/virtual learning.

 B. Substantially Disruptive Student

-Any student who demonstrates a persistent unwillingness to comply with the teacher’s instructions, repeatedly violates the teacher’s classroom behavior rules, or persistently interrupts the learning environment of the physical classroom and/or virtual classroom.
+Any student who demonstrates a persistent unwillingness to comply with the teacher’s instructions, repeatedly violates the teacher’s classroom/virtual learning behavior rules, or persistently interrupts the learning environment of the physical classroom and/or virtual classroom.

 C. Violent Student